Organic Architecture · Est. 2010 · Los Angeles, CA

 The Spirit in Architecture: John Lautner’s Defiant Vision

-There really is no better description of John Lautner’s work than by the architect himself.
-Released in 1991 and directed by Bette Jane Cohen, The Spirit in Architecture: John Lautner is a must-see documentary for any design enthusiast.
+There really is no better description of John Lautner's work than by the architect himself.
+Released in 1990 and directed by Bette Jane Cohen, The Spirit in Architecture: John Lautner is a must-see documentary for any design enthusiast — and with a fully remastered HD version now available, there has never been a better time to watch it.

 The Philosophy: Designing for People, Not Bankers